 Developing donor organizing capacity builds movement leadership.

-Donor organizing practices provide community organizing campaign cycles of learning-taking action-reflecting.
 This allows everyday people to hone in on engagement ladders they can offer to people in their community, bringing in new members to our movements.
-In addition, donor organizers can take these leadership lessons to other roles in our movements beyond resourcing.
+They take bolder risks (asking someone for their first 3-4 figure gift! to join their team as a donor organizer!), have increased flexibility in what they’ll do in unpredictable and ever-changing conditions, and build leadership in others to do the same.
+In addition, donor organizers can take these leadership lessons to other roles in our movements beyond resourcing or deeper into resourcing as staff, advisors, and other high leadership roles.

 Leadership